Eliminating cervical cancer in Canada

 Key takeaways

-• In 2017, cervical screening participation for women 21 to 69 years of age, corrected for a previous hysterectomy, in Canada was 76.6%.
+• In 2024, cervical screening participation for women 25 to 69 years of age in Canada was 69 per cent, down from 74 per cent in 2017.(1)

 Cervical screening is available across all provinces and territories in Canada.
-Since it was first introduced, significantly fewer people have been diagnosed with or have died from cervical cancer.1 Organized cervical screening programs coordinate the delivery of services, which can increase participation, support timely follow-up and retention, and limit the harms of screening.
+Since it was first introduced, significantly fewer people have been diagnosed with or have died from cervical cancer.(2) Organized cervical screening programs coordinate the delivery of services, which can increase participation, support timely follow-up and retention, and limit the harms of screening.
 As of January 2024, organized cervical screening programs exist in nine provinces, with additional provinces and territories actively working to implement their own programs.

 Updates to cervical screening guidelines and processes are underway across Canada.
-Provincial and territorial guidelines for cervical screening, including start/stop ages and frequency, are outlined in the Cervical cancer screening in Canada: 2021/2022 report.
+Provincial and territorial guidelines for cervical screening, including start/stop ages and frequency, are outlined in the Cervical screening in Canada: 2023-24 report.
 Where organized screening programs are not available, individuals may request screening directly from a primary care provider as part of their regular care.

 Provinces and territories are in various stages of planning for the transition to HPV primary screening, which is superior to Pap tests and offers the opportunity for self-screening, where people can collect a screening sample themselves.
-A few provinces have already made the switch and recommend HPV primary screening for eligible people aged 25 to 69, once every five years.2,3
+A few provinces have already made the switch and recommend HPV primary screening for eligible people aged 25 to 69, once every five years.(3,4)

 Story of progress